mateuszpolis/FITDetectorToolkit/CONTRIBUTING.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] I have installed and configured pre-commit hooks
+- [ ] All CI checks pass (code quality, tests, security)
 ```

 ## Commit Message Guidelines